 This surface can harbour germs and bacteria that can spread from one person to another.
 We need to empty the table every after use.
 Cleaning and sanitizing have to follow the process.

 Children are advised to wash their hands before and after playing at the water table.
 We do not allow children with an open cut or wound to play in the water.
 Children were thought not to drink the water and to discard it after use.

 Childcare Cleaning Schedule Examples

-The following is the example of our routine cleaning for some area in a childcare setting.
+The following is an example of our routine cleaning for some areas in a childcare setting.
 The cleaning frequency will vary depending on the daily activity and the condition of each area.
 Cleaning and sanitation of high risks areas like toilets and kitchen are not included on the list.

 Areas like the kitchen, toilets, nappy changing areas have to be cleaned and sanitized more frequently when surfaces become soiled.
 This is also followed to control the outbreak of diseases.

-Cleaning should include scrubbing or mopping of surfaces with hot water and soap and then rinse it with clean water.
+Cleaning services should include scrubbing or mopping surfaces with hot water and soap and then rinse them with clean water.

 Wash hand basins, taps, countertops, soap dispensers, toilet seats, bowls, floors, and door handles

 Carpets and rugs, plastic toys, and furniture.
 Vacuum when able and as often as you can.